avian-digital-forensics/avian-scripts/_root/inapp-scripts/automation-scripts/script_descriptions.md

 ### Settings
 Settings in *italics* are optional.
-* :main_directory - the path to the Avian scripts main directory.
+* :root_directory - the path to the Avian scripts main directory.
 * :primary_address - the address to examine.
 * :output_path - the generated csv will be placed here.
 * *:delimiter* - used as delimiter in the produced CSV file.